Security in the first place

 All production system traffic in both directions is filtered and only HTTPS for user interaction and encrypted access (SSH protocol with key authentication) for maintenance / updating of the application is enabled.

-- The username must be a unique identifier (an email address can also be used)
+- The username is a unique identifier (an email address can also be used).

-- The minimum forced password length is set to 6 characters
+- The minimum enforced password length is 8 characters, maximum is limited to 128 characters.

-- A combination of at least two character sets (digits, upper / lower case characters, special characters)
+- A password complexity is enforced (a combination of at least two character sets of digits, characters, special characters).

 Particular user actions are authorized based on predefined role granted to the individual user.
 Self-care role management is administered by mandated users of each tenant (registered company space) individually.